irfanshaik0011/Algoassasins/README.md

-# Algo Assessins- The Complete Mental Health Solution
+# Healthy Assessins- The Complete Mental Health Solution

-Welcome to Serene.
+Welcome to Healthy Assassins.
 This is a mental health app which allows you to journal about yur moods, give you tasks to imporve your mood and provides you with videos and blogs to read